-- Performed inquiries through which we obtained an understanding of the Entity's internal policies related to the selected sustainability information. - Performed inquiries through which we obtained an understanding of Industrias Peñoles' control environment and information systems relevant to the preparation of selected sustainability information; but did not evaluate the design of particular control activities, obtain evidence about their implementation or test operating effectiveness. - Evaluated whether Industrias Peñoles' methods for developing estimates are appropriate and had - Performed substantive tests on the selected sustainability information referred in this report to corroborate that the data has been adequately measured, recorded, compiled, and reported through: - Inspection; - Observation; Confirmation; - Re-calculations.
+- Performed inquiries through which we obtained an understanding of the Entity's internal policies related to the selected sustainability information. - Performed inquiries through which we obtained an understanding of Industrias Peñoles' control environment and information systems relevant to the preparation of selected sustainability information; but did not evaluate the design of particular control activities, obtain evidence about their implementation or test operating effectiveness. - Evaluated whether Industrias Peñoles' methods for developing estimates are appropriate and had been consistently applied in the preparation of the selected sustainability information. - Performed substantive tests on the selected sustainability information referred in this report to corroborate that the data has been adequately measured, recorded, compiled, and reported through: - Inspection; Observation; Confirmation; Re-calculations ÷